For sale ev Tesla

-Tesla Model Y: specs, price and reviews
+Tesla Model Y (2025) specs, price, ratings and reviews

 Facelift of the Model Y (codename Juniper), announced on 10 January 2025 with EU deliveries from spring.